sowaan/shaigan-hr/README.md

-## Quarter Day Leave
+## Shaigan HR

-Calculates balance for Quarter Day leave too.
+Enhanced ERP leave module to support 'Quarter Day Leave' for 0.25 days, in addition to full and half-day options.

 #### License